-Our financial statements for the quarter ended June 30, 2014 contain an explanatory paragraph in the footnotes, as to our ability to continue as a going concern, which could prevent us from obtaining new financing on reasonable terms or at all.
+Our financial statements for the quarter ended September 30, 2014 contain an explanatory paragraph in the footnotes, as to our inability to continue as a going concern, which could prevent us from obtaining new financing on reasonable terms or at all.

 Because we have had recurring losses and negative cash flows from operating activities and have significant future commitments, substantial doubt exists regarding our ability to remain in operation at the same level we are currently performing.
-Accordingly, the footnotes to our financial statements for the quarter ended June 30, 2014 include an explanatory paragraph as to our potential inability to continue as a going concern.
+Accordingly, the footnotes to our financial statements for the three months ended September 30, 2014 include an explanatory paragraph as to our potential inability to continue as a going concern.
 Additionally, the doubts regarding our potential ability to continue as a going concern may adversely affect our ability to obtain new financing on reasonable terms or at all.
+Further, we anticipate that we will have a going concern paragraph from our independent registered public accounting firm for the year ended December 31, 2014 when we file our annual financial statements for fiscal year ended December 31, 2014.